Amanhussain786/Spam-Mail-Detection-System/README.md

 # Spam Mail Detection System

-Spam mail detection system is basically a machine learning model which tells whether a mail is spam or not with the help os some machine learning algorithm.
+Spam mail detection system is basically a machine learning model which tells whether a mail is spam or not with the help of Machine learning algorithm.

 ## Prerequisites